How To Make Slime Without Borax

-While making slime (How To Make Slime), a base ingredient is polyvinyl alcohol.
+While making slime we want to know how to make slime, a base ingredient is a polyvinyl alcohol.
 Another alternative that serves the same purpose as polyvinyl alcohol is a long chain polysaccharide.
 Borax, chemically known as sodium tetraborate, is used for cross-linking the polymer and giving it that rubbery texture.
 This boron compound is not toxic, but causes skin irritation to a sensitive skin and also, has side effects when ingested.
 So, borax is not preferred for use in kid’s activities.

 - Cornstarch, 2 cups

 - Water, 1 cup

 - Make sure to read all direction before knowing how to make slime

 Add cornstarch in a mixing bowl and keep it ready.

 - Pour 2 cups of water in a saucepan and heat it.
 When water becomes warm, remove the saucepan from heat.